duckinator/jim/README.md

 # `jim`, a build and release tool for pure-Ruby gems

-> jim likes gems very much and would like to help you with them.

-`jim` is an a minimal tool for building and (eventually) publishing pure-Ruby gems.
+`jim` is a minimal tool for building and (eventually) publishing pure-Ruby gems.

 Features:
 - signs in to a gem host